fastfloat/float_serialization_benchmark/README.md

 ./build/benchmarks/thoroughfloat64
 ```

-## Fixed-point evaluation
+## Fixed-precision evaluation

-By default, we compare algorithms that output shortest string representation
+By default, we compare algorithms that output shortest-significand representation
 which can round-trip to the original floating-point value.
 We can also compare
-algorithms that output fixed-length representation of a given length:
+algorithms that output fixed-precision representation of a given precision:

 ```
-./build/benchmarks/benchmark -f data/canada.txt -F [length]
+./build/benchmarks/benchmark -f data/canada.txt -F [precision]
 ```

 Note that this only works when we are comparing speeds, not measuring properties